Macon Premises Liability Lawyers

 Call (478) 845-1961 today for a free consultation.

-Sometimes referred to as slip and fall, the term property liability or premises liability covers cases surrounding a property owner's failure to protect visitors from an unreasonable risk of harm, or to keep his or her home, land or business reasonably safe.
-Common causes of cases that may warrant a property liability attorney may include:
+Sometimes referred to as “slip and fall” cases, the term property liability or premises liability covers cases surrounding a property owner's failure to protect visitors from an unreasonable risk of harm or to keep their home, land, or business reasonably safe.

 - Invitees are owed the most duty from the property owner.
 Invitees include customers in a store and guests at a birthday party in someone’s home.

-Many people are injured each year while on someone else’s property; according to the U.S. Department of Labor’s Occupational Safety & Health Administration, slips, trips, and falls account for 15% of all accidental deaths - second only to motor vehicles as a cause of fatalities.
+Many people are injured each year while on someone else’s property.
+According to the U.S. Department of Labor’s Occupational Safety & Health Administration, slips, trips, and falls account for 15% of all accidental deaths, second only to motor vehicle accidents as a cause of fatalities.

 If you or a family member has been injured, it's important to consult with an experienced lawyer who understands the complexities of Georgia premises liability claims.
-If you choose to contact an attorney, be sure to ask your friends and family for recommendations, and be sure that the firm offers free initial consultations for potential injury cases - like Adams Law Firm.
-Above all, select a firm known for providing outstanding legal representation, and who will treat you with dignity and respect.
+If you choose to contact an attorney, be sure to ask your friends and family for recommendations and be sure that the firm offers free initial consultations for potential injury cases, like Adams Law Firm.
+Above all, select a firm known for providing outstanding legal representation and will treat you with dignity and respect.